Q&A with John LoMedico, VP of Corporate Development

 Q: What does this mean for customers?

-It means that customers will be able to buy fully interoperable CFP2-DCO modules from two prominent coherent optical module companies, thereby providing a more robust supply chain with two sources, which customers’ desire.
+It means that customers will be able to buy fully interoperable CFP2 modules from two prominent coherent optical module companies, thereby providing a more robust supply chain with two sources, which customers’ desire.

 Q: Will the Oclaro and Acacia modules have common specifications?